-Tables 4.1C and 4.1D: Centre and Corridors Zone Standards and Special Provisions
+Table 4.1C: Centre and Corridors Zone Standards and Special Provisions

-In addition to the site specific comments provided previously, we provide the following general comments related to the proposed minimum yard setbacks:
+In addition to the site specific comments provided previously, we provide the following general comments related to the proposed zoning standards:

-We suggest that all yard setbacks are better provided as ranges or 'build within' zones to allow flexibility during an application stage, without requiring relief from the CZBL.
-In particular, we find that the flankage yard tower setback requirements are generally much too large; • We suggest that no setback should be required for any levels above the first storey within a base-building/podium;
+- We suggest that all yard setbacks are better provided as ranges or 'build within' zones to allow flexibility during an application stage, without requiring relief from the CZBL.
+In particular, we find that the flankage yard tower setback requirements are generally much too large; - We suggest that no setback should be required for any levels above the first storey within a base-building/podium;

 It is also noted that Special Provision 1 still makes reference to angular planes for mid-rise and high-rise buildings within certain zones.
-The angular plane reference is to Neighbourhood designated lands with no consideration of special circumstances such as when the adjacent Neighbourhood lands are occupied by a school, park or other "nonresidential" use.
 We suggest that consideration should be given to alternative methods of transition given that many municipalities have started moving away from this metric given the impacts on sustainability and cost of construction.